CollenMenezes/CollenMenezes/README.md

 # **JUST A LITTLE ABOUT ME! 😆**
 So you guys can call me *Collen*, I'm from Brazil.
 I'm currently 20 years old, and since I was 17 I've been interested in the world of programming.
-Mainly by scripting languages such as **Lua** and **Bash**.
+Mainly by scripting languages such as **LUA** and **BASH**.
 I invited my cousin who is also a programming fanatic, you should see his Repo's too: <a href="https://github.com/CauaSantosCoder"> CauaSantos </a>

 # **KNOWLEDGE IN: 💡**
 - [x] LUA